 All Ionity points can be found on Zap-Map by using the network filter.
 This can be used on the desktop and mobile apps, and displays only those points operated by Ionity.

 Charging types and speeds can be filtered too, showing only those points that are compatible with users’ cars.

 Ionity is backed by Audi, BMW, Mercedes, Ford, and VW, and looks to offer its CCS-only ultra-fast charging stations every 100 miles along the major motorways of Europe.
-The network’s first points on Zap-Map were in Maidstone, with the network expanding quickly across the UK.
+The network’s already has points available in the UK, with Ionity expanding rapidly.